 What’s the best strategy for developing content for an online community?

 The starting lens is simple.
-Content for online community should be about the community and its members.
+Content for the online community should be about the community and its members.

 You’re effectively a local newspaper or club newsletter; think about the type of content they cover and how they’re pitched distinctly against a national or generalist publication.
 That’s not to suggest a particular form factor for your content – only the perspective you need to adopt.